Real Estate Appraisals Are For Lenders, Not Buyers and Sellers

 How Appraisers Decide What a Home Is Worth

-Factors that impact value include:
+Key factors that consistently impact appraised value include:

 Real Estate Appraisal vs. Home Inspection